omeshapasan2/omeshapasan2/README.md

 # 💫 About Me:
 🔭 I’m currently working on Virtual Try On Project<br> 🤝 I’m looking for help with AI Model deployment<br>
-🌱 I’m currently learning Flutter<br>
+🌱 I’m currently learning React<br>
 💬 Ask me about anything<br>